Judges 21

 ‘The men of Israel had taken an oath at Mizpah: “Not one of us will give his daughter in marriage to a Benjamite.”
 The people went to Bethel, where they sat before God until evening, raising their voices and weeping bitterly.
 “LORD, God of Israel,” they cried, “why has this happened to Israel?
 Why should one tribe be missing from Israel today?”
 Early the next day the people built an altar and presented burnt offerings and fellowship offerings.
 Then the Israelites asked, “Who from all the tribes of Israel has failed to assemble before the LORD?”
 For they had taken a solemn oath that anyone who failed to assemble before the LORD at Mizpah was to be put to death.
 Now the Israelites grieved for the tribe of Benjamin, their fellow Israelites.
 “Today one tribe is cut off from Israel,” they said.
 “How can we provide wives for those who are left, since we have taken an oath by the LORD not to give them any of our daughters in marriage?”
 Then they asked, “Which one of the tribes of Israel failed to assemble before the LORD at Mizpah?”
 They discovered that no one from Jabesh Gilead had come to the camp for the assembly.
 For when they counted the people, they found that none of the people of Jabesh Gilead were there.
 So the assembly sent twelve thousand fighting men with instructions to go to Jabesh Gilead and put to the sword those living there, including the women and children.
 “This is what you are to do,” they said.
 “Kill every male and every woman who is not a virgin.”
 They found among the people living in Jabesh Gilead four hundred young women who had never slept with a man, and they took them to the camp at Shiloh in Canaan.’
 Judges 21:1-12

-And so whilst they’re trying to figure out the mess they’ve got themselves into, they discover that the inhabitants of Jabesh-Gilead didn’t send any soldiers to the war, they sent 12,000 soldiers to kill every male and every non-virgin woman.
+And so whilst they’re trying to figure out the mess they’ve got themselves into, they discover that the inhabitants of Jabesh-Gilead didn’t send any soldiers to the war, Judges 21:8-9.
+And so, they send twelve thousand soldiers, Numbers 31:4, to kill every male and every non-virgin woman, Judges 21:10-11.

-The army then brings back 400 virgin captives from Jabesh-Gilead.
-They found 400 virgins who were brought to be wives for the remaining Benjamites so that no tribe of Israel be lost from the lineage of Abraham.
+The army then brings back four hundred virgin captives from Jabesh-Gilead and take them to the camp at Shiloh in Canaan, Judges 21:12.
+They found four hundred virgins who were brought to be wives for the remaining Benjamites so that no tribe of Israel will be lost from the lineage of Abraham.

 In all of this, someone must have asked, ‘hey, these virgins, they’re not our daughters, are they?
 And someone would have replied, ‘no’.
 And ‘great’ would have been the response, ‘then they can marry the Benjamites and keep their tribe alive’.

-Notice Israel’s plan, it’s a very male chauvinistic plan, but it works.
-When the girl’s dads come to the elders to complain about their kidnapped daughters, the elders more or less say, ‘can’t you just let it slide?
-These guys need wives, and you weren’t about to give them any anyway right, please’.
+Israel’s plan, it’s a very male chauvinistic plan, but it works.
+When the girl’s fathers come to the elders to complain about their kidnapped daughters, the elders more or less say, ‘can’t you just let it slide?
+These guys need wives, and you weren’t about to give them any anyway right, please’, Judges 21:22.

-And so the dad’s consent and they all lived wickedly ever after, not!
-The Benjamites act like cavemen, clubbing women over the head and dragging them away.
+And so the fathers consent and they all lived wickedly ever after, not!
+The Benjamites act like cavemen, clubbing women over the head and dragging them away, Judges 21:23.
+They return to their inheritance and rebuilt the towns and settled in them, Judges 21:23.
+We are told that the Israelites left that place and went home to their tribes and clans, each to his own inheritance, Judges 21:24.

 I don’t want to end the Book of Judges on a depressing note.
 All the way through the Book of Judges we saw how God raised up judges to deliver his people from oppression.